cgroll/riskMan/src/intro.md

 ###

-If the bank were compounding interest rates continuously, the nominal interest rate $r$ would equal the logarithmic effective rate.
+**Interpretation**: If the bank were compounding interest rates continuously, the nominal interest rate $r$ would equal the logarithmic effective rate.

+. . .

+Also:

 - if $r^{log;eff}=r$ for continuous compounding,